topher-lo/datathon-starter-abandoned/README.md

 - `streamlit`
 - `streamlit-pandas-profiling`
 - `missingno`
+This boilerplate also depends on Prefect Server, which requires `docker` and `docker-compose` to be installed and running.

-To use the boilerplate, you must first clone this repo:
+To use the boilerplate, there are three steps.
+First, you clone this repo:
 ```bash
 git clone git@github.com:topher-lo/streamlit-e2e-boilerplate.git
 cd [..path/to/repo]
 ```
-Then install its dependencies using either pip:
+Second, install its dependencies using either pip:
 ```bash
 python3 -m venv env
 source env/bin/activate